Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing fluctuations

 Here, $\gamma_{\mu}\geqslant 0$ is the damping coefficient of decaying channel $\mu$, $\mathcal{D}[L_{\mu}]\rho=L_{\mu}\rho L_{\mu}^{\dagger}-\frac{1}{2}\{L_{\mu}^{\dagger}L_{\mu},\rho\}$ denotes a Lindblad superoperator with $\{\mathcal{O}_1,\mathcal{O}_2\}=\mathcal{O}_1\mathcal{O}_2+\mathcal{O}_2\mathcal{O}_1$.
 We have two time-dependent jump operators $L_1(t)=\sqrt{\varepsilon(t)[N_E(t)+1]}|0_t\rangle\langle 1_t|$, $L_2(t)=\sqrt{\varepsilon(t)N_E(t)}|1_t\rangle \langle 0_t|$ describing de-excitation and excitation process induced by the thermal bath, respectively.
 Here $|0_t\rangle$ ($|1_t\rangle$) is the instantaneous ground (excited) state of $H_S(t)$, $N_E(t)=1/[e^{\varepsilon(t)/T_E}-1]$ is the Bose-Einstein distribution.

-To facilitate numerical comparison, we rearrange Eq. (\ref{eq:fluctuation_inequality}) to obtain a lower bound on the fluctuation cost $\Delta \mathrm{Var}[\mathcal{O}](t)$

-For a demonstration purpose, we consider the system energy and its variance to be observations with $\mathcal{O}=H_S$ in the above inequality.
+For a demonstration purpose, we consider the system energy and its variance to be observations with $\mathcal{C}_0^S=H_S$ in Eq. (\ref{eq:var_eq}).
+The Lagrange multipliers $\lambda_m(t)$ and $\lambda_v(t)$ are determined by numerically solving the equations $\mathrm{Tr}[\rho_r(t)H_S(t)]=E_S(t)$ and $\mathrm{Tr}[\rho_r(t)(H_S(t)-E_S(t))^2]=\mathrm{Var}[H_S(t)]$, where $E_S(t)$ and $\mathrm{Var}[H_S(t)]$ are obtained by evolving Eq. (\ref{eq:lindblad}).
 A set of numerical results for Eq. (\ref{eq:var_eq}) with an initial system Gibbsian state $\rho_S(0)=e^{-H_S(0)/T_E}/\mathrm{Tr}[e^{-H_S(0)/T_E}]$ is presented in Fig. \ref{fig:AET}.
 From Fig. \ref{fig:AET} (a) and (b), one can observe that the energy fluctuation change $\Delta \mathrm{Var}[H_S](t)$ is consistently lower-bounded by the corresponding $\mathcal{L}_v(t)$, thereby demonstrating the validity of Eq. (\ref{eq:var_eq}) and equivalently, Eq. (\ref{eq:fluctuation_inequality}).
-Moreover, as shown in Fig. \ref{fig:AET} (b), the difference between $\Delta \mathrm{Var}[H_S](t)$ and $\mathcal{L}_v(t)$ is relatively small compared to their magnitudes in Fig. \ref{fig:AET} (a), indicating that the Gaussian reference state derived from the maximum entropy principle effectively captures the finite-time behavior of the actual energy fluctuations.
-Notably, the discrepancy between $\Delta \mathrm{Var}[H_S](t)$ and $\mathcal{L}_v(t)$ gradually diminishes over time, implying that the system progressively converges toward the Gaussian reference state under the evolution and higher-order fluctuations of energy become negligible at long times.
+Moreover, as shown in Fig. \ref{fig:AET} (b), the difference between $\Delta \mathrm{Var}[H_S](t)$ and $\mathcal{L}_v(t)$ is relatively small compared to their magnitudes in Fig. \ref{fig:AET} (a), indicating that the quadratic reference state derived from the maximum entropy principle effectively captures the finite-time behavior of the actual energy fluctuations.
+Notably, the discrepancy between $\Delta \mathrm{Var}[H_S](t)$ and $\mathcal{L}_v(t)$ gradually diminishes over time, implying that the system progressively converges toward the quadratic reference state under the evolution and higher-order fluctuations of energy become negligible at long times.